Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If your citation states “COURT” in the Total Due portion of your citation, this meansthat it is not a payable citation and you must appear in court

 Yes.
-It is located at the front doors of the Municipal Court, 909 N. Andover Road.
+It is located at the front doors of City Hall, (where Municipal Court is housed) at 1609 E Central

 No one may wear clothing that is offensive, obscene, vulgar, racist or sexist, or contains gang related language or graphics.